matthyy/warehouse-app/README.md

 - thinking how they will be able to test in different environment

 Once those questions are addressed and priorities set, developers can start developing features.
-Project owner will see how it evolves but it is also important to show every month for example to the end users how it evolves to get their feedback.
+Project owner will see how it evolves but it is also important to show every month for example to the end users how it evolves to get their feedbacks.